T-Bot-Team/privacy-policy-tos/privacy-policy.md

 ### What data does T_Music_Bot collect?
 As there is not much functionality to the bot yet, we do not really need to store any actual data.
-We only store one thing, which is displayed above.
+We only store one basic thing to make sure that everything functions properly.

 | Collected Data | Usage & Purpose |
 | :------------- | :----------: |